 Partnering with local businesses can go beyond just making recommendations for each other, though.
 You could create special offers together (such as a manicure and blow dry package offer), collaborate on events to get people down to both your premises, or even swap databases in order to share valuable insights into your customers.
 Befriend several different businesses in your local area and together you can seek out the best opportunities for harnessing new customers.

 A website is always a priority for new businesses, but there's little point in having your own online space if nobody can find it.
 Search engine optimisation (SEO) is the process of optimising your site and content with key search terms to increase the chances of people finding it when looking for products or businesses like yours.

 Be sure to make local search a priority, because that's how you'll be able to target new customers in your area.
 Compile lists of location-specific keywords and create content which naturally incorporates these terms while remaining engaging and compelling for the reader.

 Make the most of online directories too, since many people will turn to these resources to seek out local businesses.
-Set up a Google Business page and SHORE local or national directories relevant to your business.
+Set up a Google Business page relevant to your business.